The Netflix Effect

 What It Is And Why It Works

+Did you know it's the 25th anniversary of Netflix!?
+Yes, before streaming, Netflix was ahead of the curve and transformed the media industry with its novel approach to DVD rentals.
+Now, they are the top streaming service in the world.
 There are various contexts in which the term "The Netflix Effect" has been used recently; how streaming services are affecting children's brains, the television binge-watching phenomenon, or even tying the streaming service to an overall lack of motivation or activity.
 However, when it comes to pop culture and entertainment marketing, there is a far more intriguing definition.
 The Netflix Effect refers to a surge in popularity as it relates to certain products, brands, and even celebrities because of their feature in Netflix television shows and movies.